-Kaisa, the hero of The Englishman -series of books lived in Helensburgh in the 1980s a few years after my husband-to-be, (my Englishman) was also based at Faslane (although he didn’t serve on the nuclear deterrent subs).
+Kaisa, the hero of The Nordic Heart -series of books lived in Helensburgh in the 1980s a few years after my husband-to-be, (my Englishman) was also based at Faslane (although he didn’t serve on the nuclear deterrent subs).
 At the time, there was a large permanent peace camp on the road between Helensburgh and the base.
 It had been set up in 1982 beside the A814, and later the local council rented the site to the Peace Camp for a peppercorn rate of £1.
 They held regular protests against the Polaris submarines (predecessors to Trident), stopping the cars going between the base and the town.
 Sometimes they would rattle the fence of the base in the early hours of the morning, wanting to disrupt the lives of the naval personnel living in the housing blocks on the base, or spray paint the signs outside the base.

 I’d always been very interested in Nuclear Disarmament, and after I moved to Britain, I followed the news about the camps at Greenham Common and the one in Faslane closely.
 Watching the news on TV, I often wondered how the police felt when they were pulling women off fences in Greenham, or dragged protestors off the road in Faslane.
-The conflict between the peace protestors and the people who worked for the Navy, or were married into the services, was also incredibly fascinating for me, so I decided to set the second book in The Englishman series up in Faslane to explore this conflict.
+The conflict between the peace protestors and the people who worked for the Navy, or were married into the services, was also incredibly fascinating for me, so I decided to set the second book in The Nordic Heart series up in Faslane to explore this conflict.

-In the second book in The Englishman series, Kaisa battles with her conscience: she agrees with the protesters but also loves her husband, Peter.
+In the second book in The Nordic Heart series, Kaisa battles with her conscience: she agrees with the protesters but also loves her husband, Peter.
 She cannot share her thoughts with anyone because she’s married to a Royal Navy Officer serving on a Polaris submarine, and all the other wives around her view the peace protestors at the roadside camp with disgust and suspicion.
 Kaisa ends up befriending one of the protestors, something which she has to keep as a secret from her husband and the rest of the naval community.